Through a lens of self-care and wellbeing, this book shares stories of struggle and success from a diverse range of women in academia.

 Mumtaz Begum Aboo Backer

-4. Carrying the world on your back: The burden of self-care for underrepresented women
+4. Carrying the world on your back: The burden of self-care for under-represented women

-Section 2: Identity Formations and the Career Trajectory
+Part II: Identity Formations and the Career Trajectory

 5. Solitude, sanctuary, and pseudo-mentors: A pandemic lens on an early career transition into doing and being research/researcher

-6. Journaling As Self-Care, Journaling For Personal And Professional Development:
+6. Journaling As Self-Care, Journaling For Personal And Professional Development: A Visual Narrative

 Khairunnisa Haji Ibrahim